Last updated: 17 August 2021

 All services outside the scope of this Agreement that are requested by the Client and which The Company agrees to perform will be billed at a rate of [$200] per hour.
 Client will be notified and must approve in writing (email is sufficient) additional services before they will be performed, although The Company may not necessarily be able to inform Client in advance of the total cost of such additional services.
 Client will also be given opportunity to purchase additional services at package rates, when deemed appropriate by The Company.

 The Company does not warrant or guarantee any specific level of performance or results.
 Example of results obtained for other clients of The Company may be used as a marketing tool and shown to Client for demonstrative purposes only and should not be construed by Client as indicating any promised results or level of results.

 21. Entire Agreement

 This Agreement is the final, complete and exclusive Agreement of the Parties.
-No modification of or amendment to this Agreement shall be effective unless in writing and signed by each of the Parties.

 If any provision of this Agreement shall be held to be illegal, invalid or unenforceable, such provision shall be fully severable, and this Agreement shall be construed and enforced as if such illegal, invalid or unenforceable provision had never comprised a part of this Agreement, the remaining provisions of this Agreement shall remain in full force and effect.